cit-bioinfo/WISP/README.md

 # WISP

 WISP (Weighted In Silico Pathology) is a novel approach to assess intra-tumoral heterogeneity from bulk molecular profiles.
 Based on predefined pure molecular or histological populations for a particular cancer type, our approach gives a fine description of each tumor in a standardized way.
-The methodology is based on non-negative least squares regression and quadratic programming optimization for estimating the mixing proportions of distinct populations for a tumoral sample.
+The methodology is based on non-negative least squares regression and quadratic programming optimization for estimating the mixing proportions of distinct populations for a tumor sample.
 It can be applied on trancriptomic data or methylation data.

 ## WISP steps